Vipera: Description

-They can be found all around the Old World, hence the common name of the genus, "Old World vipers". they can be found most notably in Europe, from Portugal to Turkey.
-They can also be found on some islands in the Mediterranean Sea (Sicily, Elba and Montecristo), and the United Kingdom.
+Vipera species can be found all around the Old World, hence the common name of the genus, "Old World vipers".
+They can be found most notably in Europe, from Portugal to Turkey.
+They can also be found on some islands in the Mediterranean Sea (Sicily, Elba and Montecristo), and in Great Britain.
 They can also be found in the Maghreb region of Africa with species living in Morocco (V. monticola) and northern parts of Algeria and Tunisia in the case of V. latastei.
-Many species can also be found in the Caucasus mountains, parts of Iraq, Jordan, Israel and Syria.
+Many species can also be found in the Caucasus Mountains, parts of Iraq, Jordan, Israel and Syria.
 Only one species (V. berus) discovered so far lives in East Asia, most notably North Korea, northern China and northern Mongolia.

 Habitat

-Most species prefer cooler environments.
+Most Vipera species prefer cooler environments.
 Those found at lower latitudes tend to prefer higher altitudes and dryer, rocky habitats, while the species that occur at more northern latitudes prefer lower elevations and environments that have more vegetation and moisture.